The Foundations of Mongol Military Supremacy

 Spies and Merchants

-Genghis Karl used extensive networks of spies — including merchants, travelers, and even conquered nobles — to gather intelligence on enemy strengths, troop movements, and political divides.
+Genghis Khan used extensive networks of spies—including merchants, travelers, and even conquered nobles—to gather intelligence on enemy strengths, troop movements, and political divides.
 Merchants from the Silk Road were often in his employ, reporting on conditions ahead.
 Before any major invasion, Genghis would send multiple reconnaissance parties to map routes, evaluate water sources, and identify the best points for attack.
 This intelligence allowed him to deploy his troops to exactly the right place at the right time.
+For instance, before attacking the Tangut kingdom in 1209, Mongol spies infiltrated the court and discovered internal divisions, which Genghis exploited to demand surrender without a full siege.

 The "Double Envelopment" Intelligence Loop

 Once a campaign started, scouts provided real-time updates.
 If the enemy moved, the Mongols would adjust their deployment accordingly.
-They were famous for using false rumors to confuse enemy intelligence — sending agents to spread disinformation about troop numbers or intended routes.
+They were famous for using false rumors to confuse enemy intelligence—sending agents to spread disinformation about troop numbers or intended routes.
 Genghis often knew the enemy's plans better than the enemy knew his.
+During the war against the Khwarezmian Empire, Mongol agents spread rumors that the main army was still far away, while in reality Genghis had already crossed the desert.
+This intelligence superiority gave the Mongols the ability to strike with devastating precision.

 Logistics: Supply as Speed